matt-hernandez/react-common-state-hooks/README.md

 For when you have a range of numerical integer values and want functions to change state for each one.
 The first argument is the `min` value and the last value is the `max`.
-The range is exclusive for the `max` value
+The range is exclusive for the `max` value.

 ```javascript
 const [ currentValue, setToOne, setToTwo, setToThree, setToFour ] = useRange(1, [1, 5]);